Skip to content

 2. Protection and Shielding: Labradorite is believed to possess protective qualities that deflect negative energies and shield the aura from harmful influences.
 Placing labradorite near entrances or windows can act as a barrier against unwanted energy entering your home or office.

-4. Wealth and Abundance: Labradorite's play of colors is reminiscent of hidden treasures and riches.
-It's believed that labradorite can attract opportunities for abundance and prosperity.
+4. Wealth and Abundance: Labradorite’s play of colours is reminiscent of hidden treasures and riches.
+It’s believed that labradorite can attract opportunities for abundance and prosperity.
 Placing labradorite in the Wealth corner (the Southeast area of your space) can support your intentions for financial growth.

 6. Meditation and Focus: Labradorite’s reflective qualities can aid in meditation and mindfulness practices.
 Its calming energy and connection to the Water element can help you achieve a peaceful state of mind and enhance your focus during meditation.